ronaksvyas/wordle/README.md

 ## Notes

 I made this fun project to learn React.
 I have used useReducer for keypress action and useEffect hook for fetching new word and validating the current word in dictionary through an API.
+I also used [Chakra UI](https://chakra-ui.com/) for React Components

 Special thanks to https://github.com/awsare/Wordle-API for providing public api for this.